MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: More Implementation Details

 To encourage coverage over \emph{diverse} failure types, we further cluster hard cases by semantic similarity of their queries and mine representative cases from each cluster.
 For example, in LoCoMo, some queries focus on temporal cues (e.g., \emph{when} an event happened) while others emphasize locations (e.g., \emph{where} something occurred).
 Clustering helps separate these semantic types so the designer feedback is not dominated by a single frequent error mode, improving diversity and completeness of the mined supervision.

 \paragraph{Exploration incentive for newly introduced skills.} After each evolution round, the designer may introduce new skills that the controller has not yet learned to utilize.
 To facilitate adoption, we apply a short post-update exploration phase by biasing the controller toward new skills directly at the logit level.
-Let $\mathcal{S}_{\text{new}} \subseteq \mathcal{S}$ denote the set of newly added skills, and let $p_\theta(i\mid s_t)=\mathrm{softmax}(z_t)_i$ be the controller distribution at step $t$.
-We enforce that the total probability mass assigned to new skills is at least a target threshold $\tau_t$:
+Let $\mathcal{S}_{\text{new}} \subseteq \mathcal{S}_t$ denote the newly added skills, and let $p_\theta(i\mid h_t)=\mathrm{softmax}(z_t)_i$ be the controller distribution at step $t$.
+We encourage the total probability mass assigned to new skills to reach a target threshold $\tau_q$:

-When the constraint in Eq.~\eqref{eq:new_skill_mass_constraint} is violated, we add a uniform logit gain $\delta_t$ to all new skills,
+When the constraint in Eq.~\eqref{eq:new_skill_mass_constraint} is violated, we add a uniform logit gain $\delta_q$ to all new skills,